kevinmarquesp/Responsive_Landing_Page-Headphones/README.md

 4. I learned to create the "back to top" button (it was more easier than I thought).

-5. OGANIZED CODE HELP TO FIND BUGS.
+5. ORGANIZED CODE HELP TO FIND BUGS!!!1!!